La Bastide-Solages

 La Bastide-Solages (/fr/; La Bastida de Solatge or La Bastida Solatges) is a commune in the Aveyron department in the Occitanie region of Southern France.
-Located on the departmental border with Tarn, it had a population of 104 as of 2020.
+It is located on the departmental border with Tarn.

 The inhabitants of the commune are known as Solageois (masculine) or Solageoises (feminine) in French.

 Geography

 La Bastide-Solages is located some 25 km east by north-east of Albi and 28 km east by south-east of Carmaux just inside the Parc Naturel Regional des Grands Causses.
 The north-western and southern borders of the commune are the departmental border with Tarn.
 Access to the commune is by the D555 which branches from the D33 east of the commune and comes west through the village then north to rejoin the D33 north of the commune.
 The D665 branches from the D555 in the south of the commune and follows the southern border west to a bridge across the Tarn which links to the D172.
 Apart from the village there are the hamlets of La Carriere Basse, Cayssials, La Carriere Haute, La Bastide, and Le Bousquet.
 The commune is farmland in the middle with forests in the east and west.

 The river Tarn forms the whole north-western border as it flows south-west to eventually join the Garonne at Boudou.
 The Rance river forms the southern border of the commune as it flows west to join the Tarn at the western tip of the commune.